skillica/skillica-food-day-1/README.md

 ## Licensing

 This repository is provided under the custom MIT-style educational license (see LICENSE file).
-You and your students may use and modify the code for educational / non-commercial purposes.
+You may use and modify the code for educational / non-commercial purposes.

 ## Need help?